sakai-mirror/melete/readme/readme_upgrade.txt

    in /melete-impl/src/java/org/sakaiproject/component/app/melete/ModuleServiceImpl.java
    with their corresponding Oracle versions, located at /patch/migrate_oracle.txt

-6. Compile Melete
+5. Compile Melete
      On the command prompt, go to the melete source directory which you placed under sakai and run maven commands just like you did for sakai.

-	To build, run 'maven sakai:build' and then to deploy 'maven sakai:deploy'
+	To build, run 'mvn clean install' and then to deploy 'mvn sakai:deploy'

 	(for more instructions, see section titled 'Sakai Maven Goals' in the "How we build Sakai Using Maven" document provided by Sakai lead developers)

-7. Database Configuration
+6. Database Configuration

 	* Melete works with HSQLDB, Oracle or Mysql4.1 Database.
 The driver used is the MySql Connector/J 3.1.12 (same as Sakai).
 It has been tested just on Mysql,